EgoBrain: Synergizing Minds and Eyes For Human Action Understanding

 To answer \textbf{RQ2} and see whether all the proposed techniques are positively contributing to the decoding task, we removed some components from \method and conducted ablation study.

-\textbf{Temporal fusion \textit{vs.} Spatial fusion:} Our \method generally uses the temporal fusion for the two modalities to construct the input $\textbf{X}$.
-A simpler approach could be directly concatenating along the feature dimension, also known as the spatial fusion.
-In this way, the input $X$ is constructed as:

-We examined the arbitration between fusion choice and also present the result in Tab.~\ref{tab:exp}.
-Although the two fusion methods are comparable on the verb classification, our \method with temporal fusion significantly outperforms the spatial fusion for the more complex action recognition.
-This result indicates that while the simple feature concatenation works in a rough classification scenario, modeling temporal dependencies across time steps leads to more robust and discriminative multimodal representations, particularly improving performance on complex real-world action recognition tasks.

-\textbf{Effectiveness of components:} Table~\ref{tab:ablation_brain-tim} presents the performance under three modality settings: Brain Only, Visual Only, and Visual \& Brain.
+Table~\ref{tab:ablation_brain-tim} presents the performance under three modality settings: Brain Only, Visual Only, and Visual \& Brain.
 For each setting, we evaluate different combinations of three key components: the embedding layer $g^{(v,b)}$, the time interval MLP $I^{(v,b)}$, and the modality embedding $\mathbf{m}^{(v,b)}$.